-Meep is a free/open-source, finite-difference time-domain (FDTD), software package for simulating electromagnetic systems.
+Meep is a free and open-source, finite-difference time-domain (FDTD), software package for simulating electromagnetic systems.
 Meep is an acronym which officially stands for MIT Electromagnetic Equation Propagation.
-Its features include:
+Features include:

 - Free and open-source software under the GNU GPL.

-- Complete scriptability via Python, Scheme, or C++.
+- Complete scriptability via Python, Scheme, or C++ APIs.

 - Simulation in 1d, 2d, 3d, and cylindrical coordinates.